Rajitha-Madushan-Fernando/password-management-system/README.md

     	"email":"jack@gmail.com",
     	"password":"123DEs!678"
     }
-###### If you enter correct email and password System generate a Json web token to authenticate REST API End Points.
+##### If you entered correct email and password System generate a Json web token to authenticate REST API End Points.
 This Token is necessary  to call further REST end points.